Board of Directors

 Wilda Parks – Retired City Official

-Marina Baker – Client Relationship Manager at Riff Creative Studio
+Marina Baker – Client Relationship Manager

 Kristen McNeese – LCSW, MSW, Mental Health Therapist